Website Planning

 Small Business Website Revisited

 This is an opportunity to demonstrate how far you have improved and how your understanding of web design has developed since completing the first project.
 This project requires that you critically analyse the website you created during the Webpage Design course and redesign/reengineer the site using all your new skills and knowledge.
-In addition to good visual design and coding, the new site should also demonstrate good findability, usability and accessibility.
-You may also want to improve the ease of maintenance by applying some modularity with PHP.
+In addition to good visual design and coding, the new site should also demonstrate good findability with well considered SEO features.
+The improved site should also be responsive with a mobile first approach to layout.
+You may also want to improve the ease of maintenance by applying some modularity with PHP server-side includes.
+UX features such as custom error pages should be added.

 Online Resources